-This section is mostly for beginners not familiar with subversion and explains how subversions and/or RCS works.
+This section is mostly for beginners not familiar with subversion and explains how subversion and/or revision control systems (RCS) works.

 Working copies MUST be accessible via local paths.
-Subversion doesn't know something about pseudo filesystems like
+Subversion does not know anything about pseudo file systems like

 fish://. kdesvn translates some of them if possible (like

-system:/home) but it isn't possible over a network.
+system:/home) but it is not possible over a network.

 First of all you must create a working copy of your repository.
 For that select